Home » Recipe Type » Preserves » Quince Jelly with Optional Apple and Chilli

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this quince jelly, with or without the apples and chillies, I’d love to hear about it in the comments below or via social media.
+If you make this quince jelly, with or without the apples and chillies, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Quince Jelly.
 PIN IT.